asumgh/test_Ntech/Task_2_ML/README.md

 ## 3. Results.

 Validation accuracy of this model 0.9397035241127014.
-It means that in ≈94% of cases the model works correctly.
+This means that in ≈94% of cases the model classifies images correctly.

 ## 4. Instruction for training model.
 You should: